Movebank is free to use and offers a growing number of services for managing, sharing, analyzing and archiving animal movement and bio-logging data.

 Link your tracks to environmental data: You can use Movebank to annotate hundreds of environmental parameters from global remote sensing datasets and weather models to your tracking data using the Env-DATA System.

 Analyze Movebank data in other programs: A growing number of tools allow you to access data directly from Movebank for further analysis.
 Our API makes it possible to flexibly access data for external use.
+Our companion analysis platform, MoveApps, allows you to directly access your data or data shared with you through Movebank and perform coding-free analysis by building workflows using Apps developed by or submitted to MoveApps.

 Fifty years from now, how will your study populations have changed?
 Will your data be available to help answer new questions about ecology, evolution and global change?
 Collecting animal tracking data takes enormous time, effort and funding, and also impacts the animals who carry tracking tags.
 We believe that these data provide invaluable records about nature and should be preserved for future generations, and ask that data owners using Movebank to develop an archiving plan.